World War I: Economic effects

+This figure could be paid in cash or in-kind (coal, timber, chemical dyes, etc.).
+Some of the territory lost—via the Treaty of Versailles—was credited towards the reparation figure as were other acts such as helping to restore the Library of Louvain.
+By 1929, the Great Depression caused political chaos throughout the world.
+In 1932 the payment of reparations was suspended by the international community, by which point Germany had paid only the equivalent of 20.598 billion gold marks.
+With the rise of Adolf Hitler, all bonds and loans that had been issued and taken out during the 1920s and early 1930s were cancelled.
+David Andelman notes "Refusing to pay doesn't make an agreement null and void.
+The bonds, the agreement, still exist."
+Thus, following the Second World War, at the London Conference in 1953, Germany agreed to resume payment on the money borrowed.
+On 3 October 2010, Germany made the final payment on these bonds.

+The Australian prime minister, Billy Hughes, wrote to the British prime minister, David Lloyd George, "You have assured us that you cannot get better terms.
+I much regret it, and hope even now that some way may be found of securing agreement for demanding reparation commensurate with the tremendous sacrifices made by the British Empire and her Allies."
+Australia received £5,571,720 in war reparations, but the direct cost of the war to Australia had been £376,993,052, and, by the mid-1930s, repatriation pensions, war gratuities, interest and sinking fund charges were £831,280,947.

-Support for the war
+Support and opposition for the war

+Support

 In the Balkans, Yugoslav nationalists such as the leader, Ante Trumbić, strongly supported the war, desiring the freedom of Yugoslavs from Austria-Hungary and other foreign powers and the creation of an independent Yugoslavia.
-The Yugoslav Committee, led by Trumbić, was formed in Paris on 30 April 1915 but shortly moved its office to London.
+The Yugoslav Committee, led by Trumbić, was formed in Paris on 30 April 1915, but shortly moved its office to London.
 In April 1918, the Rome Congress of Oppressed Nationalities met, including Czechoslovak, Italian, Polish, Transylvanian, and Yugoslav representatives who urged the Allies to support national self-determination for the peoples residing within Austria-Hungary.

-In the Middle East, Arab nationalism soared in Ottoman territories in response to the rise of Turkish nationalism during the war, with Arab nationalist leaders advocating the creation of a pan-Arab state.
-In 1916, the Arab Revolt began in Ottoman-controlled territories of the Middle East in an effort to achieve independence.
+In the Middle East, Arab nationalism soared in Ottoman territories in response to the rise of Turkish nationalism during the war.
+Arab nationalist leaders advocated the creation of a pan-Arab state.
+In 1916, the Arab Revolt began in Ottoman-controlled territories of the Middle East to achieve independence.

 In East Africa, Iyasu V of Ethiopia was supporting the Dervish state who were at war with the British in the Somaliland campaign.
 Von Syburg, the German envoy in Addis Ababa, said, "now the time has come for Ethiopia to regain the coast of the Red Sea driving the Italians home, to restore the Empire to its ancient size."
 The Ethiopian Empire was on the verge of entering World War I on the side of the Central Powers before Iyasu's overthrow at the Battle of Segale due to Allied pressure on the Ethiopian aristocracy.
-Iyasu was accused of converting to Islam.
-According to Ethiopian historian Bahru Zewde, the evidence used to prove Iyasu's conversion was a doctored photo of Iyasu wearing a turban provided by the Allies.
-Some historians claim the British spy T. E. Lawrence forged the Iyasu photo.